mrkline/ece453/doc/schemas.md

   - "points" - End the game after a user has scored a given number of points

-- "end time" - If "time" is listed as a win condition, this field is present and gives the maximum game length, in seconds.
+- "end time" - If time is a win condition, this field gives the maximum game length, in seconds.
-               If "time" is not a win condition, this field contains -1.
+               If time is not a win condition, this field contains -1.

-- "winning score" - If "points" is listed as a win condition, this field is present and gives the score a player must get to win.
+- "winning score" - If points is a win condition, this field gives the score a player must get to win.
-                    If "points" is not a win condition, this field contains -1.
+                    If points is not a win condition, this field contains -1.

+- "game data" - Some game types may require additional setup information, which will be in this object.
+                This field is not expected if the game type does not require it.
+                If it is present, it contains a map of integers.

+## Start

+To start the game, a message with type "start" is sent to the system with an empty payload object.

 ## Stop